 MC Hammer Net Worth

+MC Hammer Bankruptcy: MC Hammer had a very public bankruptcy, but has since recovered with new album releases, his record label management and other entrepreneurial ventures.
 Hammer's peak earning year was 1991 when he took home more than $33 million.
 Despite these mega earning years, Hammer was able to wrack up $14 million worth of debt forcing him to file for bankruptcy in 1996.
 Hammer blew his money on dozens of luxury sports cars, airplanes, a record company and a 12 acre home in Fremont, California.
 He spent $30 million building the home from scratch in the hills above the rough neighborhood where he grew up.
 The 40,000 square foot mansion featured a bowling alley, Italian marble floors, two swimming pools, multiple tennis courts, recording studio, a 17 car garage and a baseball diamond.
 After declaring bankruptcy, the property was eventually sold for $6.8 million.
 Hammer was also notorious for having a huge entourage.
 He reportedly spent $500,000 a month on his entourage alone at the peak of his fame.

 As of December 2013, Hammer still owed the IRS $800,000 in back taxes and penalties related to income from 1996 and 1997.
 According to several released legal documents, every dollar that Hammer earns to this day must first go to the IRS before being distributed to him personally.